cesarhernandezgt/git-tests/README.md

 # branch-git-test
-This is a repository for testing branch in github and gi This is a repository for testing branch in github and gitt
+This is a repository for testing branch in github and git.